A certification course is not a standard programme. At least, not the way I do it.

 I'm certified as a Microsoft Certified Trainer (MCT).
 That means I'm officially authorised by Microsoft to use their training materials and prepare participants for the corresponding exams.

 A requirement of the MCT programme is that you hold the certifications yourself for the courses you teach.
-That's not without reason — it guarantees that your trainer doesn't just know the theory, but has experienced the practice and the exam first-hand.
+Makes sense: you can only explain well what you've actually done.
+Knowing the theory and sitting the exam are two different things.

 On top of that, Microsoft expects MCTs to stay current.
-New versions, changed exam objectives, platform updates — I actively track these and incorporate them into my training.
+New versions, changed exam objectives, platform updates: I actively track these and work them into my training.

 Certifications I deliver